This Content Was Last Updated on March 21, 2023 by Jessica Garbett

 Employment Allowance is an allowance for employers against Employers NI – in effect a partial rebate.

 At its simplest its a £5,000 deduction (2023/24) from Employers NI costs incurred by employers, however the devil, as always, is in the detail.

 Note this is Employers NI only, not Employees NI which needs to be deducted and paid over still.

-Although its introduction was advertised widely by the Government, somewhat disingenuously the parallel change of removing employers SSP recovery wasn’t advertised – Employment Allowance was intended to compensate employers for this.
-Briefly under SSP an employee is entitled to £89.35 (17/18) for up to 28 weeks, after a 4 day qualifying period.
-This is paid to employees by employers via payroll, but historically most employers (those classed as “small” in terms of payroll size) could recover all or part of this from HMRC by deduction against PAYE/NI – not any more after the introduction of Employment Allowance.
-NB this is just a SSP restriction, SMP and related entitlements are recoverable by employers.
-More on SSP
+Although its introduction was advertised widely by the Government, somewhat disingenuously the parallel change of removing Employers SSP recovery wasn’t advertised – Employment Allowance was intended to compensate Employers for this.
+Briefly under SSP an employee is entitled to £96.35/week (2020/21) for up to 28 weeks, after a 4 day qualifying period.
+This is paid to Employees by Employers via payroll, but historically most Employers (those classed as “small” in terms of payroll size) could recover all or part of this from HMRC by deduction against PAYE/NI – not any more after the introduction of Employment Allowance.
+Read more on SSP

 Most employers are entitled to the allowance.
 Significant exceptions are: